sjo99-kr/Quantized_Inference_processor/README.md

 (For one image (28x28x1), it takes ~2400 cycles for inferece)

-(It takes about 790 Cycles for setting weight from Block ROM)
+(It takes about 790 Cycles for setting weight from Block ROM) (you have to your own weights file for Block ROM setting)

 (It stores intermediate results in Block RAM)
+(Results of CONV1 and CONV2 data will go to BRAM.)

 ### Timing Spec
 Clock : 145Mhz, WHS  0.146ns, WNS  1.718ns